Erin sat in a chair and stared outside. It was a lovely day. A warm breeze floated through the window, warming all it touched.

 Pisces came later.
 He ran in with sparks shooting from his fingertips.
 He was like Relc.
 But he cared.
 He wanted to kill Goblins too, or maybe just scare them away.
 Place a curse on them.
 It didn’t matter.

 He took the sausage and turned white when she told him she’d kill him.
-Then he left.
+Then he put the blanket over her and left.

 Erin sat in the inn and felt the walls closing in.
 She couldn’t breathe in there.
 So she went outside.